- Radio controlled rocket gliders; all parts and motor casings must return with the glider

 - The duration score is based on the difference between target (maximum) time for the round (360 seconds for S8E) and the actual time.
 Duration less than or greater than the target time reduces the competitor’s score.

 - The landing score is based on the distance of the glider’s nose (at rest after landing) from a target landing spot.
-A perfect score of 100 points is awarded if the landing distance is within 1 meter.
-The landing score is reduced by 10 points for each additional meter the glider is from the target.
+The landing score (100 points) is reduced by 1 point for each 1/10 meter the glider is from the target.
 Landing greater than 10 meters from the target results in zero landing points.
 Landing later than 390 seconds also results in no landing points.

 - Within each round (and flight group), the points are normalized such that the competitor with the highest sum of duration and landing points receives 1,000 points.